What’s the most important thing your retirement plan should do?

 *Additional amounts are not guaranteed.

-68% of our variable annuities are ranked above industry average by an independent firm.6
+67% of our variable annuities are ranked above industry average by an independent firm.5

 1 Source: 2016 TIAA Lifetime Income Survey.
 The survey was conducted by KRC Research by phone among a national random sample of 1,000 adults, age 18 years and older, from June 7 to June 16, 2016, using a combination of landline and cell phone interviews.
 The margin of error for the entire sample is plus or minus 3.1 percentage points.

-3 For fixed annuity products only.
+2 For fixed annuity products only.
 Guarantees are based on claims paying ability of the issuing company.
 Additional amounts may be paid and are not guaranteed.
-TIAA Traditional annuity provides for a minimum rate of interest and for additional amounts as declared by the TIAA Board.
-Such additional amounts, when declared, remain in effect for the “Declaration Year” which begins each March 1.
+Additional amounts, when declared, remain in effect for the "declaration year" that begins each March 1 for accumulating annuities and January 1 for lifetime payout annuities.
+Additional amounts are not guaranteed for future years.
+The TIAA Traditional Annuity has credited additional amounts every year since 1948..
 TIAA Traditional is a guaranteed insurance contract and not an investment for Federal Securities Law purposes.

-5 Since 1918, TIAA-CREF participants have received a total of $431 billion in annuity payments and other benefits.
-As of 12/31/2015.
-Other benefits from TIAA and CREF include: Additional amounts paid on TIAA Traditional annuity contracts above the guaranteed rate, surrender benefits and other withdrawals, death benefits, health insurance and disability insurance benefits, and all other policy proceeds paid.
+4 Since 1918, TIAA-CREF participants have received a total of $431 billion in annuity payments and other benefits.
+As of 12/31/2016.
+Other benefits from TIAA and CREF include: additional amounts paid on TIAA Traditional annuity contracts above the guaranteed rate, surrender benefits and other withdrawals, death benefits, health insurance and disability insurance benefits, and all other policy proceeds paid.